-–> fact-checking statements made by politicians and the media
+–> services that fact-check statements made by politicians and the media [Section last updated Oct 2014]

-- [Added 27 July 2012] Here’s the Véritomètre devised for the French Presidential Elections of 2012.
+– Here’s the Véritomètre devised for the French Presidential Elections of 2012.

 – NewsTransparency is a similarly community-driven site that focuses on individual journalists rather than facts.
 Both Poynter and a commenter (rather more forcefully) on the Knight Center at UT blog have expressed concerns about how easy it might be to misuse this kind of reputational system.

-- Politifact aims to provide citizens with a rapid idea of whether a statement made by a politician is true, partly true or false.
+– Politifact aims to provide citizens with a rapid idea of whether a statement made by a politician is true, partly true or false.
 Here’s more about the service and how it works, and here’s their team.
-It’s part of the St Petersburg Times in Florida – which exercised Gawker this week, after the site announced its Lie of the Year, stoking a lot of controversy among liberal commentators in the US.
+It’s part of the Tampa Bay Times in Florida – which exercised Gawker in 2011, after the site announced its Lie of the Year, stoking a lot of controversy among liberal commentators in the US.

 – Hypothes.is is a new non-profit initiative looking to bring sentence-level collaborative annotation of information and writing on the web – it’s based on an emerging open standard for annotations.
 They’re looking for Fellows who can help them develop a robust reputation-modelling system (application deadline is Wednesday, 4th January 2012).

-- The Washington Post and the UK’s Channel 4 News both have fact-checking blogs, and Ben Goldacre has written a science fact-checking column in The Guardian for years now.
+– The Washington Post and the UK’s Channel 4 News both have fact-checking blogs, and Ben Goldacre wrote a science fact-checking column in The Guardian for some years.
 I’m sure there are plenty of examples of this kind of watchdogging (as Ethan’s post on Lucas Graves mentions).

-- DisputeFinder (part of Intel’s wonderfully named Confrontational Computing team, which researched how people argue on the web) – a now-defunct Firefox extension that helped readers identify disputed claims online (via Dan Schultz).
+– DisputeFinder (part of Intel’s wonderfully named and now defunct Confrontational Computing team, which researched how people argue on the web) – a now-defunct Firefox extension that helped readers identify disputed claims online (via Dan Schultz).

 – SpinSpotter, also defunct, was cited as an example of how not to do this…